ottolugo/Messenger/README.md

 # Messenger

-There are two folders, each one is a different maven proyect
+There are two folders, each one is a different maven proyect.

 GUI:
   This is the user interface.
 We used javafx for the design.
 With java we made a model and conversors.
   Also user observer pattern to develop this part of the app.